pupilfirst/wd201-scripts/ejs-templating/mvc/README.md

 ## The Model

 The pattern's central component is the **model**.
-It is the data structure of the application, independent of the user interface.
+It is the data structure of the application, and is independent of the user interface.
 It corresponds to all the data-related logic with which the user interacts.
 It directly manages the application's data, and logic.

 ## The View